atheeralattar/mlops-project/README.md

 ### 7. Lessons learned and Technical Debt
 #### 7.1.
 Lessons Learned
+* It might be beneficial to use POSTGRESS instead of sqlite if we are concerned about presisting the data, in my case I had to manually create `mlflow.db` file once to make sure that tracking information presists after recreating the containers, all information is save inside the [mlflow-presist](./mlflow-presist) folder.
+I also found the [Sqlite Viewer](https://marketplace.visualstudio.com/items?itemName=qwtel.sqlite-viewer) extension is very useful to inspect mlflow tracking data.

 #### 7.2.
 Techincal Debt
 * Streamlit functionality needs to be redesigned.
 * Mlflow functions need to be redesigned to abstract them out from the training functions.